Tvind: Criminal investigations

 In February 2002, FBI agents in the U.S. arrested Amdi Petersen between international flights at Los Angeles International Airport.
 An arrest warrant for Petersen had been issued in 2000 by the international police agency Interpol.
-A federal judge extradited Petersen to Denmark, where he and his top assistants would face trial for a multimillion-dollar tax fraud and embezzlement scheme.
+A federal judge extradited Petersen to Denmark, where he and his top assistants faced trial for a multimillion-dollar tax fraud and embezzlement scheme.

 The trial began in 2003.
-Three years later, on August 31, 2006, Petersen, Tvind spokesperson Poul Jørgensen, top aides Kirsten Larsen and Ruth Sejerøe-Olsen, former chairperson for Tvind's 'Humanitarian Foundation' Bodil Ross Sørensen, financial director Marlene Gunst, and lawyer Kirsten Fuglsbjerg (aka 'Christie Pipps') were all acquitted of charges.
-However, another former chairperson of Tvind's Humanitarian Foundation, Sten Byrner, was found guilty of fraud and given a one-year conditional sentence.
+Three years later, on August 31, 2006, Petersen, Tvind spokesperson Poul Jørgensen, top aides Kirsten Larsen and Ruth Sejerøe-Olsen, former chair of Tvind's 'Humanitarian Foundation' Bodil Ross Sørensen, financial director Marlene Gunst, and lawyer Kirsten Fuglsbjerg (also known as 'Christie Pipps') were all acquitted of charges.
+Another former chair of Tvind's Humanitarian Foundation, Sten Byrner, was found guilty of fraud and given a one-year conditional sentence.

 The Public Prosecutor in Denmark immediately appealed the verdict to a higher court.
-Petersen and four of his co-defendants fled Denmark shortly after being acquitted by the lower court.
-Poul Jørgensen, who had remained in Denmark for the appeal trial, was found guilty of tax fraud and embezzlement in January 2009, and sentenced to two and a half years imprisonment.
+Petersen and four of his co-defendants fled Denmark shortly the lower court's acquittal.
+Poul Jørgensen, who had remained in Denmark, was found guilty of tax fraud and embezzlement in January 2009, and sentenced to two and a half years imprisonment.
 According to Danish prosecutors, Jørgensen diverted millions of dollars earmarked for charitable use into private businesses owned by Tvind leaders.
 In 2013, Petersen and four others were sentenced in absentia to a year in prison for their suspected role in embezzling millions of Danish kroner from the Tvind Humanitarian Fund, an outgrowth of the Tvind schools.
 Danish police then instituted procedures for issuing an international arrest warrant, according to Jens Madsen, head of "Bagmandspolitiet", the Danish national financial crimes division.
 As of August 2016, the five, who are wanted by the police agency Interpol, are believed to have taken refuge in a coastal resort compound in Mexico.